 Can you please describe to us your experiences so far with RPA?

-We have developed internal solutions related to the submission of information from our systems into web pages of TSOs and other organizations.
+We have developed internal solutions related to the submission of information from our systems into web pages of TSOs and other organisations.
 These are homemade developments made by our back office team.
 Now we have started an AGILE project with IT support in order to improve these developments.
 An additional goal for the squad is the management of invoices.
 With the invoices, we want to combine RPA and OCR tools in order to extract the information from the invoice and to match it with our settlement information.

 What kind of effort is necessary to replace an existing function with robotics?
 In terms of time, investment, workforce etc?